kissakova/Face-Symmetry-dlib/README.md

 # How to run this code on PyCharm?
 1. Create a new Project (File->New Project)
-2. Find VCS on the top panel -> Get from Version Control -> paste current repo's URL -> Clone
+2. Find VCS on the top panel -> Get from Version Control -> paste current repo's URL -> Clone (Alternatively, you can just transfer all the files yourself into your PyCharm project directory)
 3. Download "shape_predictor_68_face_landmarks.dat" file from https://drive.google.com/file/d/1v0nGz_rvGeWp3eiJg_50-9IyLPTIoWwj/view?usp=share_li
 4. {optional} Navigate the .dat file into the current pycharm project directory
 5. Install CMake Library (Python Packages on lower panel -> type CMake)